joshfrench/om-wiki-fork/Advanced-Tutorial.md

 ```

 Now any component that needs data can get at it.
 No need to share
-global state all over your appilcation.
+global state all over your application.

 ## The Publish & Notification Channels